Privacywonk/CloakAndDagger/README.md

 ### Recursive caching DNS w/ Ad-blocking using unbound
-The service uses DNSSEC and 0x20-encoded random bits to foil spoof attempt and creates a blackhole for known advertising networks, malware sites, and more.
+The service uses DNSSEC and 0x20-encoded random bits to foil spoofing attempts and creates a blackhole for known advertising networks, malware sites, and more.
 There will be a lot unexplained in this post.
 I highly encourage you to read up on each of the configuration options selected and understand how they work.
 Unbound's [documentation is fantastic](https://nlnetlabs.nl/documentation/unbound/).
 I have this in an IPv4 configuration only but you may want to embrace IPv6.
 Should make for simple config tweaks.

 #### Pre-work
 1. Install unbound and bind-tools on your cloud host.  `pkg install unbound bind-tools`